mesafoundation/mesa/src/README.md

 })
 ```

+*Note: Due to the way Portals and Mesa are designed, Portals will halt your program from stopping to quickly remove itself from the pool of available portals.
+It will allow your program to exit as normal.*

 Once you have your Portal setup, you can listen to new messages using the `EventEmitter` API:
 ```js
 portal.on('connection', () => {